 Get enough sleep

-Sleep is essential for good health.
+Sleep is essential for good health and boosting your immune system.
 It’s when our bodies repair themselves, and a rested body is less likely to become sick.
 One study showed that the less sleep you get, the more susceptible you are to the common cold.
 Try to get seven to eight hours of quality sleep every night.
 If you struggle with sleeplessness, stick with a consistent bedtime routine, remove screens from your bedroom, and embrace a healthy diet and exercise.

 Avoid smoking and limit alcohol

 People with underlying health conditions, including those caused by smoking and drinking, are more likely to die of COVID-19 than those without existing troubles.
 Since smoking can seriously weaken your immune system, if you haven’t stopped already, now’s the time.
 It’s also time to reign in your drinking if you were among those who began to drink more while the country was mostly locked down.
 The World Health Organization has a fact sheet on alcohol and COVID-19, warning that heavy alcohol consumption increases the risk of respiratory failure, one of the most severe complications of COVID-19.

 As we grow older, our immune systems do not work as well as they once did — which means we have to work a little harder at staying healthy.